kaiyoo/AI-agent-Azul-Game-Competition/project-info.md

 - https://boardgamegeek.com/boardgame/230802/azul
 - https://www.planbgames.com/en/news/azul-c16.html -->

-# Overview

-This project was done as the final project of subject AI planning for autonomy.

-Our team implemented 3 algorithms: Monte Carlo Tree Search, Deep Q-learning, Minimax and chose Minimax for final agent.

-Ranked 12th out of 68 teams (winning rate).

 # AZUL GUI

 This repository contains a framework to support developing autonomous agents for the boardgame AZUL, published by Plan B Games.
 The game frame is forked from [Michelle Blom](https://github.com/michelleblom)'s repository, and GUI is developed by [Guang Hu](https://github.com/guanghuhappysf128) and  [Ruihan Zhang](https://github.com/zhangrh93).
 The code is in Python 3.